Best Raspberry Pi ModelsMandip

 5. Raspberry Pi 3 Model B

-On the leap day of 2016, the Raspberry Pi Foundation has launched its smartest and fastest Pi version named as the Raspberry Pi 3 Model B. It is a $35 computer, which has everything in features to challenge the modern PCs.
+On the leap day of 2016, the Raspberry Pi Foundation has launched its smartest and fastest Pi version till the date which is named as the Raspberry Pi 3 Model B. It is a $35 computer, which has everything in features to challenge the modern PCs.
 It has an elevated performance, which makes it comfortable for using as a desktop computer.

 • It comes with built-in Wi-Fi and Bluetooth, which outperforms all the previous models which require a separate connection for each